-Gaps Solitaire Rules and Strategy: The Card Arrangement Puzzle
+Gaps Solitaire Rules and Strategy

 Quick Answer: Gaps Solitaire (also called Spaces or Montana) deals all 52 cards in 4 rows of 13.
 Aces are removed, creating 4 gaps.
 You move cards into gaps: a card can fill a gap if the card to the left of the gap is the same suit and one rank lower.
 The goal is to arrange all cards in four suit sequences from 2 to King in each row.
 Win rate is approximately 20–30% with optimal play over multiple redeals.